-7. The leaders define "patient safety event" and communicate this definition throughout the organization.
+4. The leaders define patient safety event and communicate this definition throughout the organization.

-Note: At a minimum, the organization's definition includes those events subject to review in the "Sentinel Events" (SE) chapter of this manual.
-The definition may include any process variation that does not affect the outcome or result in an adverse event, but for which a recurrence carries significant chance of a serious adverse outcome or result in an adverse event, often referred to as a close call or near miss.
+Note: At a minimum, the organization's definition includes those events subject to review as described in the "Sentinel Events" (SE) chapter of this manual.

-- 8. The hospital conducts thorough and credible comprehensive systematic analyses (for example, root cause analyses) in response to sentinel events as described in the "Sentinel Events" (SE) chapter of this manual. - 9.
+- 5. The hospital conducts thorough and credible comprehensive systematic analyses (for example, root cause analyses) in response to sentinel events as described in the "Sentinel Events" (SE) chapter of this manual. - 6.
 The leaders make support systems available for staff who have been involved in an adverse or sentinel event.